 This is where the GM tells their part of the story.
 Some descriptions will be more verbose than others.
-For example the start of the game might require a rather lengthy description to communicate all the information the player's need to know.
-There could be a general description and then individual descriptions for each player's character from their point of view.
+There could be a general description and then individual descriptions for each player character from their point of view.
 At the end of each description there is an implied or even a literal "What do you do"?